-evidence you need for a car crash caseYou may believe you have an iron-clad case against the driver who caused your car wreck.
+Person collecting important evidence of their San Diego California Auto CollisionYou may believe you have an iron-clad case against the driver who caused your car wreck.
 However, you must be prepared to prove your right to compensation for injuries, lost wages, pain and suffering, and other damages.

 Common Types of Evidence You Need When Filing a San Diego Car Accident Claim

-You need to prove the other driver’s negligence in causing your accident and your injuries, the seriousness of all damages, and the amount of compensation you deserve.
+You need to prove the other driver’s negligence in causing your accident and your injuries, the seriousness of all damages, and the compensation you deserve.
 Here are some crucial forms of evidence that can help maximize your settlement.

 Photographs

 Pictures can help prove the cause of the accident and vividly show all aspects of the damage.
-Take photos with your cellphone of the vehicles, accident scene, weather and road conditions, your injuries, and anything else you think might be relevant.
+Take photos with your cellphone of the vehicles, accident scene, weather and road conditions, injuries, and anything else you think might be relevant.
 If you're too injured to do this, ask a passenger or witness to do it for you.

 Police Report